chris2fr/gatsby-site-mannfr/README.md

 The goals here are to :

 1. Set up a basic website Done
-2. Import content
+2. Import content Done
-3. Set up a home page
+3. Set up a home page Done
-4. Set up three languages
+4. Set up three languages Done
-5. Set up a contact form
+5. Set up a contact form Done
 6. Set up a search mechanism

 So let's get started.
 We already have the folder and the readme.